brackeen/ok-file-formats/README.md

 #ok-file-formats
 A few file format decoders:

-* **PNG** - Reads any PNG format, including all color formats, all bit depths, all transparency types, interlacing, and Apple's proprietary `CgBI` chunk for iOS devices.
+* **PNG** - Reads any PNG format, including all color formats, all bit depths, all transparency types, interlacing, multiple `IDAT` chunks, and Apple's proprietary `CgBI` chunk for iOS devices.
 Ignores `gAMA` chunks.
 Option to get the image dimensions without decoding.
 Options to premultiply alpha and flip the image vertically.
-Tested against images in the PngSuite.
+* **JPG** - Baseline JPEG only.
 * **WAV** - Reads WAV or CAF files.
 PCM format only.
 * **FNT** - Reads AngelCode bitmap font files.
 Binary format, version 3, from AngelCode Bitmap Font Generator v1.10 or newer.